 Pro tip: Brush in small strokes from your ends up the shaft of the hair.
 That way, you’ll detangle any knots without yanking on the full strand.
 We’d also recommend sleeping with your hair in a bun or braid at night, which can protect the ends of your mane from friction-based damage.

 Still feeling like breakage is getting you down?
-It might be time to trade your cotton pillowcase for a satin version.
+It might be time to trade your cotton pillowcase for a satin or silk version.
 The smooth surface helps ensure less snagging as you move your head in your sleep, which can result in less frizz and breakage.
-We’d also recommend swapping your elastic hairband for a ribbon or cord version.
+We’d also recommend swapping your elastic hairband for a ribbon, a cord version, or a scrunchie.

 Roche only has one answer for you.